Straightforward guide to MLA block quotes

-MLA (Modern Language Association) format is most often applied in research within the fields of liberal arts and humanities.
+MLA (Modern Language Association) format is most often applied in the liberal arts and humanities.

 Topics covered in this field might include poetry, literature and plays, all of which may require analysis of longer passages of text.